 Additionally, Hartlepool Council have identified a number of buildings within the conservation area which are 'Locally Listed Buildings'.
-A locally listed building is one that has a degree of significance meriting consideration in planning decisions, but which is not formally designated.01 The maintenance of a Local List allows a community and local planning authority to identify heritage assets that are valued as distinctive elements of the local historic environment, and provide clarity on what makes them significant.
+A locally listed building is one that has a degree of significance meriting consideration in planning decisions, but which is not formally designated.
+The maintenance of a Local List allows a community and local planning authority to identify heritage assets that are valued as distinctive elements of the local historic environment, and provide clarity on what makes them significant.
 This in turn helps to ensure that strategic local planning can adequately manage their conservation.

 Historic England gives advice regarding the assessment criteria for locally listed buildings in Advice Note 1: Conservation Area Appraisal, Designation and Management (2019).
-The document advises that locally listed buildings should be positive contributors to the overall character of the local area and that their historic form and value should not have been eroded.02 Locally listed buildings usually have qualities such as being a landmark building, being designed by a named architect, being associated with an historic event or being associated with a designed landscape.
+The document advises that locally listed buildings should be positive contributors to the overall character of the local area and that their historic form and value should not have been eroded.
+92

+Locally listed buildings usually have qualities such as being a landmark building, being designed by a named architect, being associated with an historic event or being associated with a designed landscape.

-Within Seaton Carew features and buildings such as the Commemorative Stone on the Esplanade, the Staincliffe Hotel and Vesper House are of special local interest and are Locally Listed.
+Within Seaton Carew features and buildings such as the Commemorative Stone on the Esplanade, the Staincliffe Hotel and Vesper House make a positive and contribution to the conservation area, are of special local interest and are therefore Locally Listed.